moebg/StoryShare-Node/README.md

 ## Motivations

 The main motivation for this project was to build out a REST API for a blogging platform using Node.js.
-I decided to build out the backend separately than the frontend client.
+I decided to build out the backend separately from the frontend client.

 Here were most of the things I had to implement for this API:

 * Implementing authentication routes
-* Building out all the models and model-relationships
+* Building out all the models
 * Enabling commenting functionality
 * CRUD endpoints for Articles
-* Adding 'Following' feature to app
+* Adding 'Following' feature
-* Implementing routes for Article feed (public and logged in feeds are different)
+* Implementing routes for Article feed

 ## Tech Stack